a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

 Adelaide Roguet 3-5-21

 Congrats, you are almost done!
-This last workflow will guide to (i) generate the database compiling all ddPCR/qPCR and other metadata, (ii) curate automatically the data to only send the last changes to DHS/CDC, and (iii) upload the curated database on the DHS server.
+This last workflow will guide to:

+- Generate the database compiling all ddPCR/qPCR and other metadata,
+- Curate automatically the data to only send the last changes to DHS/CDC,
+- Upload the curated database on the DHS server.